mixpanel/docs/pages/docs/migration/adobe-analytics.md

 1. **Whats the purpose of bringing in historical data?**

-    It’s KEY to understand if you would just like a place to store historical data once Adobe is sunset or would you actually need those historical for key metrics analysis.
+    It’s key to understand if you would just like a place to store historical data once Adobe is sunset or would you actually need those historical data for key metrics analysis.
 If its the former, the recommendation would be to send those data into a warehouse rather than Mixpanel.

 2. **What is the time frame which you are looking at for historical data?**